 The current study conducted by a team of Ecosystem ecologists has some interesting findings.
 Constantin Zohner revealed that enhanced plant productivity during the growing seasons resulted from elevated carbon dioxide, temperature, and light cause earlier leaf senescence.

-Zohner’s team concluded the study after conducting experiments on six European deciduous tree species, including English oak, silver birch, European larch, European horse chestnut, European beech, and rowan.
+Zohner’s team concluded the study after conducting experiments on six European deciduous tree species: English oak, silver birch, European larch, European horse chestnut, European beech, and rowan.
 After harvesting the information, they related the data with that collected in the last six decades.

 According to Constantin Zohner, this mechanism is like a human who starts eating earlier and gets full first.
 He said his study contradicts the previous models, which suggest that the temperature will get warmer.
 Autumns will be delayed, and growing seasons will be longer.

 Perhaps, rising carbon dioxide levels allow the plants to capture more.
-Still, we can not expect them to process more and more carbon dioxide just because we are producing more.
+Still, we can not expect them to process more carbon dioxide because we produce more.
 In simpler words, plants’ wood and roots stop storing carbon dioxide after a specific value, hindering the further uptake, resulting in earlier senescence.

 What is Senescence